michellefxl/papreadr/README.md

 2. replace webhook_url in rasa's credentials.yml with the last forwarding url that ends with '.io' and add '/webhooks/telegram/webhook' example in credentials.yml: webhook_url: "https://NGROK_URL.io/webhooks/telegram/webhook"
 3. keep ngrok running and run the rasa model

+### Run web application:
+1. after starting the rasa action and model, click on index.html in the ui folder to open the web application

 ### Main folder structure:
 ```